Hello!

 For Media Use: Tsh’s Professional Bio

-Tsh Oxenreider is the author of several non-fiction books, including At Home in the World, Shadow & Light, and Bitter & Sweet.
-A long-time podcaster, she currently co-hosts the show A Drink With a Friend and writes the popular Substack newsletter The Commonplace.
-Her other hats include travel guide, high school English teacher, and mother to two teens and a tween.
-Tsh is currently writing her first novel from her backyard trailer-turned-office in a small town north of Austin, Texas.
+Tsh Oxenreider is the author of six non-fiction books, including At Home in the World, Shadow & Light, and Bitter & Sweet, and is currently writing her first novel.
+A long-time podcaster, she currently hosts the show A Drink With a Friend and writes the popular Substack newsletter The Commonplace.
+Her other hats include travel guide, high school humanities teacher, and mother to three teens (the oldest a thousand miles away in college).
+The rest of the family live in a small, historic town north of Austin, Texas.

 Head here for current bio photos, all of which are taken by Caryn Werner.